gmonteith/SVA/README.md

 ---

 ## Usage
-To recreate the pdf "sav-jd.pdf" and view it from inside the directory where you have downloaded the repo,  you can simply type:
+To recreate the pdf *sav-jd.pdf* and view it from inside the directory where you have downloaded the repo, you can simply type:

 `. create-pdf; zathura sav-jd.pdf`